appserver-io/appserver/_docs/aop.md

 The configuration's details are described further below.
 For now, it is important to know that there are alternative classes that wrap around the original classes and execute cross-cutting logic.

-We don't want to do is force a certain way to instantiate objects.
+What we don't want to do is force a certain way to instantiate objects.
 We have to ensure that the proxy and the original implementation can be swapped externally, without using a factory or entity manager.
 Therefore, we are working with the original definition of a structure (class, trait, or in another context interface).

 As we still want to switch between original and proxy, we simply generate another implementation of the original class, we call it `ExampleClass`.
 It contains method stubs that wrap around the original methods.
 Since proxy generation is very expensive, these new definitions will be stored in the file system for later re-use.